Creamy and deliciously lemony no-bake vegan lemon pie with ginger cookie crust. Made with homemade vegan condensed milk. Insanely good!

 This vegan lemon pie started out as an idea for a lemon meringue pie.

-So my hesitation in going the full monty with a lemon meringue pie instead became a fabulously delicious lemon pie with a ginger cookie crust.
+So my hesitation in going the full monty with a lemon meringue pie instead became a fabulously delicious vegan lemon pie with a ginger cookie crust instead.

 Crush them up, mix with a bit of melted vegan butter and press down into your pie dish for the base.

-Then you need to whip up a batch of vegan condensed milk.
-Then whip up a double batch of whipped coconut cream.
+Then you need to whip up a batch of vegan condensed milk and then make some whipped coconut cream.
 Squeeze some fresh lemon juice and whisk it into the condensed milk.
 Add some lemon extract and lemon zest for extra lemon flavor, and then fold in the whipped coconut cream.

 Pour this out over your ginger cookie crust and then allow to set for several hours (or overnight).
 Decorate with lemon zest and you have a lemon pie to remember!

 The filling firms up very nicely in the fridge, but it’s still sort of a mousse-like texture.
 If it’s a bit too much on the soft side, then let it firm up in the freezer for a bit before serving.

 Also, the stiffer you can get your whipped coconut cream, the better for this recipe.
 So if you open your cans of coconut cream to scoop off the cream from the top and it has hardened nicely in the fridge then you know you are going to get some really great whipped cream from those.
 If it hasn’t, you can still whip it, but it’s hard to get it very stiff.
 If this happens, then add in ¼ tsp of xantham gum as a fix.
 It will thicken it up very fast!
 So go slow.

 Keep the pie stored in the chilliest part of your fridge (covered) so that it remains nice and firm and consume within a week.